 - it comes from someone else (in our case God) and

 - is for someone else (in our case the common good).

 There is much that we can and will say about understanding our work as a calling from God for the common good of the world.
-It’s a Copernican shift, requiring us to reconceive just about everything with our work.
+Just as the world had to make a seismic shift–a Copernican shift–when Nicolaus Copernicaus helped them see that the sun, not the earth, was at the center of their universe, so must we go through a Copernican shift with our work.
+We are not at the center of our work–God is!
+He has called us to do his work for the common good of the world.
+This requires us to reimagine just about everything concerning our work.
 Tim Keller highlights the revolutionary shift in our work when these principles come together, “Christians should be aware of this revolutionary understanding of the purpose of their work in the world…The question regarding our choice of work is no longer ‘What will make me the most money and give me the most status?’
 The question must now be ‘How, with my existing abilities and opportunities, can I be of greatest service to other people?’”

 Then, along the way, a loving, merciful God captured his heart and Doc said, “since then, I have tried to focus my efforts as a lawyer—indeed, as a man—on serving an Audience of One, King Jesus.”
 Notice that Doc’s career became a calling, and his work became focused on serving an Audience of One because King Jesus was the one who called him to his work.
 God’s word became his instruction manual, wherein he found that, as he puts it, “the essence of life is all about fulfilling the 2 Great Commandments—loving God with all our hearts and loving others as ourselves.
 As I see it, that should be my ultimate calling, whether as a lawyer, a priest, a janitor or an NBA star.”